DiegoA2487/SolarOven-Tracker/README.md

 ## Description

-This project implements a solar tracker controller based on ESP32 with an interactive HMI interface on a TFT screen.
-It uses WebSockets for real-time communication between the client and the master, enabling critical data visualization and motor movement control on two axes.
+This project implements a solar oven and tracker controller based on ESP32 with an interactive HMI interface on a TFT screen.
+It uses WebSockets for real-time communication between the client (see branch -slave) and the master (see branch -master), enabling critical data visualization and motor movement control on two axes.

 The application is designed for solar tracking systems, integrating functionalities such as: